 While most short-term housing provides Internet access, you almost never have access to the router.
 This means that every time there is a glitch in access you have to find your host and ask for a reboot.
 Glitches aside, not every host purchases a high bandwidth package or designs a system that all guests can access at equal speeds.

 In order to quell my Internet anxiety, I use a cell phone plan with the maximum amount of high-speed hotspot data.
-I also purchased a Verizon Jetpack, which will provide an additional 30GB of data, if I ever need to activate it.
-Additionally, I carry a Nighthawk Wifi Extender for housing with a good connection, for poorly designed wifi access.
+I also purchased a Verizon Jetpack, which will provide an additional 30GB of data.
+Additionally, I carry a Nighthawk Wifi Extender for housing with poorly designed wifi access.
 In the course of 18 months on the road, I’ve used my wifi extender at 4 different locations and hotspot data at least once a month.
 The anxiety IS real, but it can be lowered.

 Getting mail can be frustrating